wagtail/wagtail/README.md

 * Multi-site and multi-language ready
 * Embraces and extends Django

-Find out more at https://wagtail.io.
+Find out more at [wagtail.io](https://wagtail.io/).

 ### Getting started

-Wagtail works with Python 3.4 and up, on any platform.
+Wagtail works with Python 3, on any platform.

 ```
     pip install wagtail